Discussion in 'Recording Computers' started by ThirdBird, Dec 15, 2009.

 JBridge is VST bridge program that allows you to break the GB barries when running a 32bit VST on a 64bit system/OS.

-Sonar 8 PE in its 64bit version.
+I have an AMD phenom2 x3 pc, with 4gb ram and have recently installed Sonar 8 PE in its 64bit version.
 I'm waiting to see what happens when I start recording, but my guess is that the amount of things I can pile up should be larger, shouldn't it?

 I guess it's a matter of taste